 Don’t worry, though, if your Peace Lily flower doesn’t turn white right away.
 New blooms start off green and then become white during their peak, eventually going back to green as they age.
 Flowers may bloom anywhere from late winter to spring.
 Depending on the species or cultivar, with blooms typically lasting for a month or two.

-Check out Plants Across Melbourne to purchase your very own beautiful Peace Lily.
+Check out Flowers Across Melbourne to purchase your very own beautiful Peace Lily.
 Send it as a gift for a special occasion or simply get one for your office space.
 Offices need love too!
-The folks at Plants Across Melbourne guarantee same day delivery anywhere in Melbourne.
+The folks at Flowers Across Melbourne guarantee same day delivery anywhere in Melbourne.
 Not to mention their customer service is second to none.

 How to Grow a Peace Lily in Water